-In her spare time, Judith enjoys travelling, visiting different parks, beaches, and nature sightseeing.
+In her spare time, Judith enjoys travelling, hiking, visiting different parks, beaches, and nature sightseeing.
 She loves singing in her church choir & volunteering in her community.

 Co-Founder, Vice- President